RTC/CL Happenings, Spring 2015

 E (Alice) Zhang successfully defended her master’s thesis in February.
 She also presented a poster on her work titled “Analyzing the Effects of Different Signs to Increase the Opportunity of Designated Van Accessible Parking Spaces” at KU’s Applied Behavioral Sciences (ABS) graduate student proseminar and at the 2015 Graduate Student Poster Session, where she won the Outstanding Poster award.

 Publications & Products

 Bob Michaels published the book Strong Medicine: A Roadmap for Creating or Improving Your Independent Living Program in February.
 The book contains ideas and lessons he has learned over 29 years working in the field of IL.
-The book is available in paperback or on Kindle from Amazon.

 Center researchers published “Clinical preventive service use disparities among subgroups of people with disabilities: A scoping review” in Disability and Health Journal, (Oct.
 2014).
 7(4), 373-393.
 Authors are Jana Peterson-Besse, Megan O'Brien, Emily Walsh, Amalia Monroe-Gulick, Glen White, and Charles Drum.